ziollek/etherscription/README.md

 - [ ] Add retry logic to handle connection problems with ethereum node
 - [ ] Add an ability to easily change logging level & format (code is already prepared for that)
 - [ ] Add metrics and expose them via prometheus
-- [ ] Switch storage to something durable to avoid loosing data on restart
+- [ ] Switch storage to something durable to avoid losing data on restart
 - [ ] Add parallelism where it makes sense
+- [ ] Extending & converting the transaction representation to future needs